-- Subsequent to publication of the Foresight 2020 report, Pittsburg State University reported that its Foundation's market value at the end of FY 2015 was to be restated from \$72.2 million to \$68.1 million, the result of a clarification in two gifts made in that year at the discretion of the custodian.
-This restatement alters the comparison for FY 2016 and FY 2015 to a reduction of 5.2 percent: a combination of spending on behalf of the university at a 4.8 percent rate and a market return on investments of -1.8 percent. - New Gift activity reported for FY 2016 is for all gifts provided to the Endowment or Foundation-such as for capital projects, student financial aid, faculty, or athletics. - The primary source of information comes from a report prepared by the National Association of College and University Business Officers (NACUBO).
+- New Gift activity reported for FY 2016 is for all gifts provided to the Endowment or Foundation-such as for capital projects, student financial aid, faculty or athletics. - The primary source of information comes from a report prepared by the National Association of College and University Business Officers (NACUBO).
 Participation in the data collection is voluntary.
 In some instances, other states' information is consolidated as a single value, rather than providing endowment data for each separate campus.
 Data is shown in the Foresight 2020 Progress Report where it is available.
 For more information about NACUBO visit: www.nacubo.org - The percentage change values listed for the participating institutions DO NOT represent the rate of return for the endowments' investments.
-Rather, the percentage change in the market value of an endowment from FY 2014 to FY 2015 reflects the net impact of: - o Withdrawals to fund institutional operations and capital expenses; - The payment of endowment management and investment fees; - Additions from donor gifts and other contributions; and - Investment gains or losses.

-- The market values also include the estimated valuations of real estate and other "illiquid" assets, which may have large increases or decreases in value during a relatively short period of time.
+Rather, the percentage change in the market value of an endowment from FY 2016 to FY 2017 reflects the net impact of: - Withdrawals to fund institutional operations and capital expenses; - The payment of endowment management and investment fees; - o Additions from donor gifts and other contributions; and - Investment gains or losses. - The market values also include the estimated valuations of real estate and other "illiquid" assets, which may have large increases or decreases in value during a relatively short period of time.
 In addition, transfers to the endowment from other institutional budget accounts may account for the differences in growth in endowment assets.
 These factors suggest that any large increases or decreases in endowments over the past year may be exaggerated.
-As such, large percentage changes should be interpreted with great caution. - Data for 2015 is reported from individual university endowments and foundations organizations.
+As such, large percentage changes should be interpreted with great caution.